averma2710/Piano-Player/README.md

 - As a user, I want to play piano anywhere and anytime.
 - As a user, I want to record my music.
 - As a user, I want to see effects while playing piano.
+- As a user, I want to learn to play different beats with a help of a game.
+-